imagej/imagej.github.io/pages/Fiji.md

 description: test description
 ---

-%Replace% FijiMenu %Replace% [Fiji](https://fiji.sc/) is an image processing package—a "batteries-included" distribution of [ImageJ](ImageJ "wikilink"), bundling a lot of plugins which facilitate scientific image analysis.
+{% include fijimenu %}[Fiji](https://fiji.sc/) is an image processing package—a "batteries-included" distribution of [ImageJ](ImageJ "wikilink"), bundling a lot of plugins which facilitate scientific image analysis.